Amnesty International: Launch of a New Platform for the Promotion of Human Rights in International Justice

 Introduction

 East African Court of JusticeThis post exposes a major obstacle facing one of the African regional economic community judiciaries: the East African Court of Justice (EACJ, or the Court).
 The EACJ is the judicial organ embedded to settle disputes in connection with the East African Community (EAC) integration activities.
 Comparatively, the EACJ is a replica of other regional economic community courts, currently in existence, such as the Court of Justice of the European Union.
+Online gambling in European countries has grown rapidly, with each nation having its own regulations.
+For Dutch players seeking flexibility, the beste online casino zonder cruks provides access to gaming without registration in the Cruks system.
+These platforms offer a wide range of games and bonuses, attracting more European players.

 Private litigants play a key role in modelling states’ behaviour to realise their integration ambitions.
 One of the operational principles of the EAC is the ‘people-centered’ co-operation form of integration (art 7(1)(a) of the EAC Treaty).
 Therefore, it was not an oversight to permit individuals to account Member States before the EACJ, whenever there is an infringement of the EAC Treaty.
 However, article 30(2) of the Treaty restricts private litigants to lodge their complaints: within two months of the enactment, publication, directive, decision or action complained of, or in the absence thereof, of the day in which it came to the knowledge of the complainant, as the case may be.